 - confidential documents are placed within a locked container

 - documents to be shredded are picked up by a trained, screened ADD, Inc. employee

 - all material to be shredded is placed on a locked truck

 - documents are transported to ADD, Inc. secure shredding facility

 - all records are immediately shredded and baled

 - baled paper is are secured until sent directly to paper mill for recycling

 Most vendors that offer only on-site shredding do not bale the shredded paper.
 Instead, they dump it at a recycling facility where there are no background checks or drug testing required for their employees.
-In contrast, ADD, Inc. bales all shredded material and sends it directly to the paper mill for both our on-site and off-site shredding solutions.
+In contrast, we bale all shredded material and send it directly to the paper mill for both our on and off site shredding services.

 It’s important to factor in all of the hidden costs associated with on-site shredding.
 Witnessing the on-site shredding process is not a cost-free endeavor.
 A cost analysis will quickly reveal the expenses associated with staff wages and benefits allocated for the visual verification process.
 As a result, off-site shredding services overall are more economical than on-site destruction.

 Ultimately, your shredding choice comes down to which solution offers the most benefit for your business.
-ADD, Inc. is committed to offering the best value for your dollar.
+American Document Destruction, Inc. is committed to offering the best value for your dollar.
 After all, a happy and informed customer is our best asset!